A Trailer a Day Keeps the Boogeyman Away! Halloween A-Z

 Cinematography by Tony Gaudio (The Mask of Fu Manchu 1932, Lady Killer 1933, The Man With Two Faces 1934, Bordertown 1935, The Story of Louis Pasteur 1936, The Life of Emile Zola 1937, The Sisters 1938, Brother Orchid 1940, The Letter 1940, High Sierra 1941, The Man Who Came to Dinner 1942, Larceny, Inc. 1942, Experiment Perilous 1944, Love From a Stranger 1947)

-The Amazing Dr. Clitterhouse converges into several genres–black comedy with deadly dark overtones, crime drama, the gangster movie, suspense & psychological noir with classical horror elements evidenced by the duality of the schizophrenic hero.
+The Amazing Dr. Clitterhouse converges into several genres: black comedy with deadly dark overtones, crime drama, gangster movie, suspense, and psychological noir with classical horror elements, evidenced by the duality of the schizophrenic hero.

-Though absurd, it's enjoyable Litvak's direction, Huston's screenplay, and Gaudio's arousing photography make it an enjoyable film to watch.
+Though absurd, it’s enjoyable.
+Litvak’s direction, Huston’s screenplay, and Gaudio’s arousing photography make it a film worth watching.

-While watching Litvak’s film again, it suddenly hit me (smack between my green eyes) there is one significant trope that stood out so obviously, so clearly to me.
-Strange that I hadn’t realized it during my first viewing.
+While watching Litvak’s film again, it suddenly hit me (smack between my green eyes) that there was one significant trope that stood out so obviously, so clearly to me.
+It’s strange that I hadn’t realized it during my first viewing.

-Dr. Clitterhouse is an archetypal Jekyll & Hyde figure, using his immersion into criminal activity rather than a smoky elixir to drink down his uneasy gullet, that would normally transform his outer appearance into a fiend, Clitterhouse still becomes transfigured as a criminal and a murderer by and because of his endeavors.
+Dr. Clitterhouse is an archetypal Jekyll & Hyde figure.
+He uses his immersion into criminal activity rather than a smoky elixir to drink down his uneasy gullet, which would normally transform his outer appearance into a fiend.
+Clitterhouse still becomes transfigured as a criminal and a murderer by and because of his endeavors.

 The story raises the question of the duality inherent in the protagonist J.T.
-Clitterhouse, where it is possible to tap into the dark side, the doctor diverges into a classical medical/science horror with personality traits being tainted by the evil/immoral tendencies that people are capable of.
-When exploring immoral activities that can ‘change a man’s personality’ there is always a fatalistic inevitability.
-The disambiguation of the situation-there is no horror props, no mysterious mad scientifically developed drug inducement– it is the single act, desire, and curiosity of a scientist seeking answers concerning the criminal mind that literally subsumes the nature of the personality examining the questions. i.e. Dr. Clitterhouse becomes not a monster, but a criminal and ultimately a murderer.
+Clitterhouse, where it is possible to tap into the dark side, the doctor diverges into a classical medical/science horror, with personality traits being tainted by the evil/immoral tendencies that people are capable of.
+When exploring immoral activities that can ‘change a man’s personality,’ there is always a fatalistic inevitability.
+The disambiguation of the situation- there are no horror props, no mysterious mad scientifically developed drug inducement- the single act, desire, and curiosity of a scientist seeking answers concerning the criminal mind literally subsumes the nature of the personality examining the questions. i.e., Dr. Clitterhouse becomes not a monster, but a criminal and ultimately a murderer.

 Clitterhouse is seduced by the excitement he experiences and embraces the darker side of himself without the use of a scientific ‘horror’ concoction.
 While presented as a gangster film, its conceptualization of medical/science experimentation on vicious human nature, aberrations in psychology, and the criminal mind elucidates the clear philosophical themes of classical medical-science horror.